Peter MacCallum: Career

-During the First World War he was awarded the Military Cross and was twice mentioned in dispatches.
+During the First World War, he was awarded the Military Cross and was twice mentioned in dispatches.
 In 1918, he was badly gassed, and perhaps it was a result of ill health that his postwar career concentrated on pathology and research.

 In 1924, he was appointed to the Chair of Pathology at the University of Melbourne.
 Typically, he soon directed his energy and concern to one of the greatest medical challenges, the fight against cancer.
+In 1928, he was appointed to the royal commission into the Bundaberg tragedy, chaired by Charles Kellaway, which concluded that a diphtheria vaccine manufactured by Commonwealth Serum Laboratories had been contaminated with Staph. aureus.

-In 1935 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1935, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Anderson Gray McKendrick, William Frederick Harvey, Thomas Jones Mackie and Alfred Joseph Clark.
 In the Second World War he served at the rank of Lieutenant colonel as the Director of Pathology to the Australian Army Medical Corps and from 1941 was the chief co-ordinator of Australian medical personnel.

 As Chairman of the Anti-Cancer Council of Victoria from 1946 to 1963, he was influential in the formation of the Victorian Cancer Institute in 1949.
 The first outpatient clinic opened in 1950 bore his name and the Institute was renamed as the Peter MacCallum Cancer Institute - "The Peter Mac" - in his honour in 1986.

 MacCallum was Chairman of the Australian Red Cross from 1951 to 1957 and was knighted by Elizabeth II in 1953.
 MacCallum's vision created a cancer centre where humanity, caring service and relentless research share equal value.
 He believed that nothing but the best was good enough in the treatment of cancer.
-The Peter Mac is living testimony to his belief.